-The loans and advances consist of balances with a related party, comprising loans to an entity which is ultimately controlled by the ultimate shareholders of Borchild Limited, are secured by properties held by the related parties and have no fixed date of repayment.
-Included with the receivables from related parties is an amount of €1,291,800 (2014.
-1,291,800) which is subject to a fixed interest rate of 4% (2014: 4%) per annum
+The Group's loans and advances consist of loans effected to related parties subject to common ultimate shareholding (Note 6), which are secured by properties held by the related parties and have no fixed date of repayment.
+These assets are not expected to be realised within twelve months from the end of the reporting period.
+Included in the balance above is an amount of €1,291,800 (2015 €1,291,800) which is subject to a fixed interest rate of 4% per annum.
+The remaining balance is interest free

-12. Inventories
+11. Inventories